AAVSO/VStar/extlib/ReadMe.txt

 VStar is reliant upon a number of freely available open source libraries that are distributed as Java archive files ("jar" files) which are described below.

-The following libraries must be present in the current directory (./extlib) for VStar to function.
+The following libraries must (and should already be) be present in the current directory (./extlib) for VStar to function.
 The list of jar files is given below, along with the web address from which to obtain the source code.

   o jcommon-1.0.16.jar
     http://sourceforge.net/projects/jfreechart/files/